 Day 5-6 – Falcon Lake

-Spend the next two days enjoying another one of the most beautiful lakes in Manitoba.
+Spend the next two days of your road trip enjoying another one of the most beautiful lakes in Manitoba.

 Falcon Lake is surrounded by fun hiking and cycling trails and a rich boreal forest that is full of life.